219-design/qt-qml-project-template-with-ci/README.md

 5. Assuming step (4) was successful, you can launch the app at `./build/src/app/app`

+   For the iOS version of the app, one of the outputs of `build_app.sh` will be the xcodeproj.
+Open the xcodeproj in Xcode and from there you can choose a simulator or a device as the "Destination" and then choose "Run" (or command R).
+The xcodeproj is created at: `build/for_ios/src/app/app.xcodeproj`

    If the app fails with a message such as `qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "/home/daniel/Qt/5.15.0/gcc_64/plugins" even though it was found.`,